garykac/woven/docs/spell-list.md

 ```
 Element: Earth

-Category: Starter, Defend Tendril
+Category: Starter, Defend Eye

 When cast: Place a CHARGE on this spell.

-Sacrifice: Sacrifice a charge to prevent one of your TENDRILs from being removed.
+Sacrifice: Sacrifice a charge to prevent one of your EYEs from being removed.

 ### Prune
 ```